-- 1. World War II December 7, 1941 December 31, 1946 - 2.
-Korea June 27, 1950 January 31, 1955 - 3.
-Vietnam (in-country) February 28, 1961 May 7, 1975 - 4.
-Vietnam August 5, 1964 May 7, 1975 - 5.
-Persian Gulf August 2, 1990 to date to be determined by the Adjutant General (Department of Military and Veterans Affairs) pursuant to 51 Pa.
-C.S.
-7101. - b.
+- 1. World War II December 7, 1941 September 2, 1945 - 2.
+Korea June 25, 1950 July 27, 1953 - 3.
+Vietnam August 5, 1964 January 28, 1973 - 4.
+Persian Gulf August 2, 1990 August 31, 1991 - 5.
+War on Terrorism September 11, 2001 to date determined by the Adjutant General (Department of Military and Veterans Affairs) pursuant to 51 Pa.
+C.S. § 7101 b.
 Seniority credit for each employee is maintained as a total number of days.
 Employees will accrue seniority in accordance with the following procedure: The number of regular hours paid each biweekly pay period plus the number of hours approved Leave without Pay will be accumulated.
 This total number of hours will be divided by 7.5 or 8 as applicable and rounded up to the next higher day.
 The result will be added to the employee's accumulated total.

 Section 2.
 The following shall constitute a break in service: resignation, separation for just cause, retirement, absence without leave for five consecutive working days, failure to report within ten consecutive working days of recall, expiration of recall period, failure to report after leave, and acceptance of other permanent employment while on leave.
 This shall not restrict the Employer's right to take whatever personnel action it deems warranted for any of the above.
 If service is broken by any of the above, the employee shall lose Classification and Supervisory Unit seniority.
-If an employee is returned within one year after such break in service, the employee shall be entitled to credit for Supervisory Unit seniority purposes for the time accrued up to the time break in service occurred, but shall not be entitled to any credit for the time represented by such break in service.
+If an employee is returned within one year after such break in service, the employee shall be entitled to credit for Supervisory Unit seniority purposes for the time accrued up to the time break in service.